-She said that her friend sells Kangen ionizers, and she is happy that she chose the Bawell.
+She said her friend sells Kangen ionizers, and she’s happy she chose Bawell over Kangen.

 One of the biggest pros for some people is Kangen’s A+ BBB rating.

-A few of the negative reviews written by people who noted a bad customer service experience are offputting.
+A few of the negative reviews written by owners who noted a bad customer service experience are offputting.

 One person gave the customer service an “F” and said they were “unbelievably rude.”

-There are other people who are extremely happy and have used the ionizer for years without any problems.
+There are other people who are extremely happy and have used their Kangen Water machines for years without any problems.

-I think both the Bawell and the Kangen ionizers are two of the best alkaline water machines on the market.
+We think both Bawell and Kangen ionizers are two of the finest alkaline water machines on the market.

-However, due to the Kangen’s hefty price, I have yet to recommend it as a top ionizer on my site.
+However, due to Kangen’s hefty price, we have yet to recommend it as a top-rated water ionizer on our site.

-I’ve seen other sites call the Kangen ionizer a scam, which I don’t believe to be true.
+We’ve seen other sites call the Kangen Water Machine an outright scam, which we don’t believe to be true.

-The price may be high, but I do think the Kangen is a high-quality unit.
+Yes, the price is too high, but we do think the Kangen Leveluk SD501 Platinum model is a quality unit.

-I definitely found more negative customer service experiences written about the Kangen units than for the Bawell 2195.
+We found more negative customer service experiences with Kangen than for Bawell.

-In the battle of Bawell vs Kangen, the winner is the Bawell Platinum 2195.
+In the battle of Bawell vs Kangen, the winner is the Bawell Platinum Water Ionizer all the way.

-If Kangen can prove to me exactly why their units cost so much more, my opinion could change, but considering the hours of research I’ve put into alkaline water machines, I don’t think they’ll be changing my mind anytime soon.
+If Enagic Kangen can prove exactly why its units cost so much more, our opinion could change, but considering the body of research we’ve accumulated on alkaline water machines, there’s a very slim chance of us changing our mind anytime soon.